CocoaHeadsNL/intro-slides/april-daniel-steinberg/april-daniel-steinberg.md

 #Jobs
 ##http://jobs.cocoaheads.nl

-^Our jobboard is growing rapidly with new opportunities for you guys, go have a look, there are some really great vacancies available
+^Our jobboard is growing rapidly with new opportunities for you guys, go have a look, there are some really great vacancies available, and some more will be added soon.

 ---

 #Coming up

-^So coming up, we have a lot of things scheduled in the upcoming months
+^So coming up, we have even more things scheduled in the upcoming months

 ---